The Need For procedural Fairness

 Workplace Investigation via Email Renders Dismissal Unfair

-In Roger Woods v LifeFlight Australia Limited, the Fair work Commission (FWC) was critical of an employer’s workplace investigation conducted and carried out via email.
-In this case, the employee was terminated on the basis of misconduct for failing to comply with a lawful and reasonable direction.
+In Roger Woods v LifeFlight Australia Limited.
+The Fair work Commission (FWC) was critical of an employer’s workplace investigation conducted and carried out via email.
+In this case, the employee was dismissed on the basis of misconduct for failing to comply with a lawful and reasonable direction.
 In May 2020, the employee was moved to working WP2.
-In October 2020, the employee gave three months’ notice requesting that he be moved back to working WP1 as he had serious safety concerns about his fatigue.
+Further in October 2020, the employee gave three months’ notice requesting that he be moved back to working WP1 as he had serious safety concerns about his fatigue.